rcompos/kubespray-and-pray/README.md

     Ensure that the names are resolvable in DNS or are listed in local hosts file.

     The control node and all cluster vm's must have DNS resolution or /etc/hosts entries.
-IP addresses may be used if you must.
+IP addresses may be used.

 2. From __control node__, run command to generate inventory file _~/.kubespray/inventory/inventory.cfg_) which defines the target nodes.
 If there are too many hosts for command-line, run the kubespray prepare command with a minimal set of hosts then add to the resulting inventory.cfg file.
 Running the prepare command will clone the kubespray repo to `~/.kubespray`.

-    `$ cp ~/kubespray-cli/src/kubespray/files/.kubespray.yml ~`

     `$ cd ~/kubespray-and-pray`

-    `$ kubespray prepare --nodes k8s0 k8s1 k8s2 --etcds k8s0 k8s1 k8s2 --masters k8s0 k8s1`
+    `$ ansible-playbook kubespray-pre-local.yml -e nodes='k8s0 k8s1 k8s2',etcds='k8s0 k8s1 k8s2',masters='k8s0 k8s1'`

     The file ansible.cfg defines the inventory file as _~/.kubespray/inventory/inventory.cfg_.
 This will be the default inventory file when ansible is run.